-Formula 1 is back!
-The 2021 F1 season moves onto the Hungarian Grand Prix in Budapest this weekend, as Verstappen and Hamilton resume their epic battle for the Driver's Championship.
+The 2021 F1 season moves onto the Qatar Grand Prix today, as Red Bull's Max Verstappen attempts to extend his lead over Mercedes' Lewis Hamilton, who starts on pole at Losail.
 Want to watch F1 in 4K?
 Fancy a free F1 live stream or season pass?
 No need to grind your gears scanning Reddit – we've listed out the cheapest global viewing options below.
 Make sure you know how to watch an F1 live stream from anywhere in the world...

 Despite lockdowns, the 2021 F1 calendar boasts a record-breaking 21 races (up from 17 in 2020).
-The Australian Grand Prix has been postponed until November, making the Sakhir Grand Prix in Bahrain this year's season opener.
-There won't be a race in China, Vietnam or Singapore, but the inaugural Saudi Arabian Grand Prix is set for the 5th December.
-We'll also be treated to a Austrian double-header at the Red Bull Ring in June.
+The Australian Grand Prix has been cancelled.
+There won't be a race in China, Vietnam or Singapore, either, but the inaugural Saudi Arabian Grand Prix is set for the 5th December.

 All eyes are on Hamilton vs Verstappen, which is proving to be the highlight of the season so far.
-McLaren CEO Zak reckons it's a "matter of time" before the pair crash into each other.
-Meanwhile, Hamilton has started to play a few mind games, telling reporters, "We have respect for each other, but Max still has a lot to prove.
-I have maybe a little less."
+Just as McLaren CEO Zak predicted, Hamilton and Verstappen have collided.
+Vestappen has even called his rival "an idiot".
+Meanwhile, Hamilton has been playing a few mind games of his own, telling reporters, "We have respect for each other, but Max still has a lot to prove."

-The pit lane is teeming with new cars and drivers.
-A resurgent Sebastien Vettel is driving for Aston Martin, Fernando Alonso is back in F1 but struggling to adapt to the Alpine and Sergio Perez partners Max Verstappen at Red Bull.
-Lando Norris is driving out of his skin in the McLaren, who are in contention for 'best of the rest' in the Constructors.
-There are even rumours that Williams driver George Russell – aka Mr Saturday – could replace Valterri Bottas at Mercedes in 2022.
+The pit lane is teeming with new cars and drivers this year.
+A resurgent Sebastien Vettel is driving for Aston Martin, Fernando Alonso is back in F1 and going well in the Alpine while Sergio Perez has done enough to partner Max Verstappen at Red Bull in 2022.
+Lando Norris and Daniel Ricciardo are doing a find job of keeping McLaren above Ferrari, in the fight to be 'best of the rest' in the Constructors Championship.
+It's also been confirmed that George Russell will replace Valterri Bottas at Mercedes in 2022.

-Either way, it's already an unmissable season of F1 and – according to commentator Martin Brundle – "tighter than ever."
-Watching every race isn't cheap, especially if you're in a country with a paywall but there are lots of viewing options available this year.
-We've listed all the cheapest best ways to watch F1 in HD from your TV, tablet and mobile below.
+It's already an unmissable season of F1 and according to commentator Martin Brundle, about to get "tighter than ever."
+Watching every race isn't cheap, especially if you're in a country with a paywall but there are lots of free viewing options available this year.
+We've listed all the best ways to watch F1 in HD from your TV, tablet and mobile below.

 F1 season pass for only $79.99